×

 What do people appreciate most about the culture in Eindhoven?

 "Expats in Eindhoven, often appreciate the city's vibrant and innovative atmosphere, largely driven by its status as a tech and design hub.
 They also value the Dutch culture of directness and honesty, which can make communication more straightforward.
 The locals' proficiency in English is another aspect that expats appreciate, as it makes settling in and navigating daily life much easier.
 The Dutch work-life balance and the importance placed on family time is also highly appreciated.
 Expats often enjoy the city's cycling culture, which promotes a healthy and environmentally friendly lifestyle.
 The Dutch tolerance and acceptance of different cultures is another aspect that is highly valued by expats.
-Lastly, the high standard of living, including excellent healthcare and education, is something that expats in Eindhoven greatly appreciate," said one expat who made the move to Eindhoven.
+Lastly, the high standard of living, including excellent healthcare and education, is something that expats in Eindhoven greatly appreciate," explained one expat living in Eindhoven, The Netherlands.

 Homelike